GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 }
 ```

-#### Use alphabetical order for locals, outputs, variables
+#### Use alphabetical order for outputs and variables

-We enforce alphabetical ordering for locals, outputs and variables and have a check that prevents PRs using the wrong order to be merged.
+We enforce alphabetical ordering for outputs and variables and have a check that prevents PRs using the wrong order to be merged.
+We also tend to prefer alphabetical ordering in locals when there's no implied logical grouping (e.g. for successive data transformations).

 Additionally, we adopt a convention similar to the one used in Python for private class members, so that locals only referenced from inside the same locals block are prefixed by `_`, as in the example shown in the next section.